GautamSutar/SQL-Interview-Prep/README.md

 ## 📖 About the Project

-Landing a backend role today means more than knowing how to write a `SELECT` statement.
-Interviewers at top companies consistently probe candidates on **complex joins**, **window functions**, **query optimization**, **indexing strategies**, and **schema design** — skills that separate strong engineers from the rest.

-This repository was born out of real interview experiences.
-As a backend developer working with **Python and Django**, I kept a running log of every SQL question I encountered across technical screenings — and turned that log into this structured, open resource.
+I'm a backend developer working with **Python and Django**, and while preparing for job interviews I started noting down every SQL question I came across.
+This repo is simply that collection — organized, documented, and shared publicly in case it helps someone else too.

-**What makes this repo different:**
+It covers the kinds of queries that actually show up in interviews: joins, subqueries, aggregations, window functions, and more — each with a working schema so you can run and test things yourself.

+**What's inside:**

-- 📌 **Real questions** — sourced from actual technical interviews, not textbook theory
+- 📌 **Real questions** — things I actually encountered during interview prep, not just textbook exercises
-- ✅ **Optimal answers** — each solution is annotated and aims for performance, not just correctness
+- ✅ **Written solutions** — each answer includes comments explaining the approach
-- 🏗️ **Schema-first** — every problem includes the table setup so you can practice hands-on
+- 🏗️ **Schema included** — every problem comes with table setup so you can practice hands-on
-- 📊 **Concept-driven structure** — questions are organized by SQL topic, making it easy to target your weak spots
-- 🔍 **Explanation-focused** — solutions explain *why* a query works, including indexing hints and optimization notes

-Whether you're preparing for a FAANG screening, a startup's take-home test, or brushing up your database fundamentals — this repo has you covered.
+- 📊 **Organized by topic** — easy to find questions on a specific concept you want to revisit

 ---